GoN Enumes: Business = 4 / Slavery = -4 Mantra: TER CHU MIG NOF

 - The four noble truths are:

-- Dukkha (not being at ease, 'suffering', from dush-stha, standing unstable).
-Dukkha is an innate characteristic of transient existence; nothing is forever, this is painful;
+- Dukkha (not being at ease, 'suffering', from dush-stha, standing unstable): Dukkha is an innate characteristic of transient existence; nothing is forever, this is painful.

-- Nirodha (cessation, ending, confinement): the attachment to this transient world and its pain can be severed or contained by the confinement or letting go of this craving;
+- Nirodha (cessation, ending, confinement): the attachment to this transient world and its pain can be severed or contained by the confinement or letting go of this craving.

-- Marga (road, path, way): the Noble Eightfold Path is the path leading to the confinement of this desire and attachment, and the release from dukkha
+- Marga (road, path, way): the Noble Eightfold Path is the path leading to the confinement of this desire and attachment and the release from dukkha.

-- contemplation of the body
+- mindfulness of the body

 - (Pāli: kāyagatā-sati; Skt. kāya-smṛti)

-- contemplation of feelings
+- mindfulness of feelings

 - (Pāli vedanā-sati; Skt. vedanā-smṛti)

-- contemplation of mind
+- mindfulness of the mind

 - (Pāli citta-sati; Skt. citta-smṛti)

-- contemplation of mental objects or the principles or phenomena
+- mindfulness of principles or phenomena

 - (Pāli dhammā-sati; Skt. dharma-smṛti).